Microsoft EA Cost Optimization FAQs

 In an EA, you have the flexibility to adjust this mix at renewal (and, to some extent, via true-up for adding different licenses).

-A concrete example: a company initially bought all users the full EMS E5 suite but found many werenโt using certain EMS components.
-At renewal, they right-sized by giving only IT admins the full EMS E5 and moving regular staff to EMS E3 โ saving costs while still meeting needs.
+A concrete example: a company initially purchased the full EMS E5 suite for all users but found that many weren’t using certain EMS components.
+At renewal, they right-sized by giving only IT admins the full EMS E5 and moving regular staff to EMS E3, saving costs while still meeting their needs.

-Another example is that right-sizing could involve reducing the number of Visio or Project licenses to exactly the number of people who actively use them rather than licensing a whole department by default.
+Another example is that right-sizing could involve reducing the number of Visio or Project licenses to exactly the number of people who actively use them, rather than licensing an entire department by default.

-Applying right-sizing may involve some analysis (who uses what) and possibly reassigning licenses or renegotiating the EA to include more of one SKU and less of another.
+Applying right-sizing may involve some analysis (identifying who uses what) and possibly reassigning licenses or renegotiating the EA to include more of one SKU and fewer of another.
 The payoff is potentially big savings or at least better utilization.

 Q: Can we negotiate price reductions in the middle of an EA term?